AsawerAyesha/AutoML_Project/README.md

 The best model is selected based on F1-score, which balances precision and recall.
 This is particularly important for imbalanced datasets where accuracy alone can be misleading.

 **Hyperparameter Optimization**
-Different search strategies are used based on the algorithm.
-Random Forest and AdaBoost use Randomized Search for efficiency, while simpler models use Grid Search for thoroughness.
+Adaptive hyperparameter search based on dataset size.
+For large datasets (>20,000 rows), the system uses default parameters to ensure fast training.
+For smaller datasets, it performs hyperparameter tuning using Grid Search or Randomized Search for optimal performance.

 ## Live Application

-Once deployed, the application will be available at:
+🚀 **Hosted App:** [Link will be added after deployment]

-[Streamlit Cloud Link - To be added after deployment]
+The application is deployed on Streamlit Cloud for easy access without local installation.

 ## Requirements